wagtail/wagtail/docs/advanced_topics/performance.md

 For some images, it may be beneficial to lazy load images, so the rest of the page can continue to load.
 It can be configured site-wide [](adding_default_attributes_to_images) or per-image [](image_tag_alt).
 For more details you can read about the [`loading='lazy'` attribute](https://developer.mozilla.org/en-US/docs/Web/Performance/Lazy_loading#images_and_iframes) and the [`'decoding='async'` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-decoding) or this [web.dev article on lazy loading images](https://web.dev/lazy-loading-images/).

 This optimisation is already handled for you for images in the admin site.

+## Django

+Wagtail is built on Django.
+Many of the [performance tips](https://docs.djangoproject.com/en/stable/topics/performance/) set out by Django are also applicable to Wagtail.